Three Core Values of Development

 Sustenance

 Firstly, Sustenance refers to the basic needs of a human being without which survival would not be possible.
-These needs include food, shelter, security and good health.
+Hence, these needs include food, shelter, security and good health.
 Shortage of any of these necessities implies a situation of severe underdevelopment of the economy.
 Development, therefore, must lead to the reduction of these shortages and fulfil the basic needs of the population.
-The benefits of growth must be accompanied by a reduction in this absolute poverty situation.
+That is, the benefits of growth must be accompanied by a reduction in this absolute poverty situation.
 As a result, improvement in the quality of overall life in an economy is bound to occur.

 Self-esteem